openssl/general-policies/policies/contractors-invoicing-policy.md

 5. Manager emails the treasurer (TO'ing) and finance@openssl.org (CC'ing) advising that the CSV Batch file is ready to be processed.
 <br><br>

 * Additional expenses as approved can be included, subject to the expenses reimbursement process to ensure the expenses are itemized in the right way for tax (etc).
-These additional expenses should be submitted via a google form that is created for this purpose.
-This will automatically send a notification to the finance@openssl.org mailing list too.
+Email expense reimbursements and the supporting documentation directly to the finance@openssl.org mailing list.
 * Manager to batch payments (contractors expenses, invoices) as much as possible, to have a maximum of two potential payment dates a month, and communicate that to contractors.

 [Payment Run Schedule Table]: ../general-supplemental/Payment-Run-Schedule-Table.html